ralph-groupscholar/groupscholar-application-funnel/README.md

 - Operational alerting for stalled files and review backlog
 - SLA watchlist for overdue application follow-ups
 - Live snapshot panel backed by a Postgres data store (with safe fallback data)
-- Weekly brief generator plus JSON export
+- Weekly brief generator that persists drafts to the pipeline plus JSON export

 ## Tech
-- HTML, CSS, vanilla JavaScript, and a Node serverless snapshot endpoint
+- HTML, CSS, vanilla JavaScript, Node serverless endpoints, and Postgres

 ## Run
-Open `index.html` in a browser.
+- Open `index.html` in a browser for the local-only dashboard.
+- Deploy to Vercel to enable the live data and brief pipeline endpoints.

+## Data
+- Set `GROUPSCHOLAR_DB_URL` in Vercel to enable `/api/applications` and `/api/briefs`.
+- The live data panel shows sample data if the database is empty or unavailable.